 How Will Your Family Spend This Advent Season?

 Advent is full of anticipation.
 We eagerly wait to see loved ones for the holiday, to open gifts on Christmas morning, to eat amazing food, and to attend Christmas parties or candlelight services.
 But amidst all this waiting we can easily forget the most important thing we as Christians are waiting for—the return of Jesus Christ.

 The Christmas season is a time both to remember the first coming of Jesus and to anticipate His second coming.
 As Robert Bortins reminds us in the video above, we should look forward to the second coming of Jesus as much as our children look forward to opening gifts on Christmas Day.

 So, although you’ve heard it many times before, remember the reason for the season.
-As you and your family celebrate advent, celebrate not only the birth of Jesus but also the hope that our Savior will return.
+As you and your family celebrate advent, celebrate not only the birth of Jesus but also the anticipation of our Savior’s return.

 We at Classical Conversations wish you and your family a happy advent season and a very Merry Christmas!